d1aboilik/HornetWebApp/README.md

 > npm install

-5. Change the Domain in App.js (row 37) in the format "https://DashUser:DashPassword@yourdomain.net:port"

-6. Let expo Build the App (choose APK):
+5. Let expo Build the App (choose APK):

 > expo build:android

-7. Open the displayed link to your Build Process
+6. Open the displayed link to your Build Process

-8. Download and install the APK
+7. Download and install the APK